Give the gift of time

 Meal Time Assistants are responsible for table setting, dinner service, and assisting with clean up of the kitchen as needed.
-Meal Assistants commit to a weekly visit from 5:30-6:30pm.
+Meal Assistants serve on weekday evenings from 5:30-6:30pm.

 Cooking Instructors share their knowledge and skills by teaching our residents how to select, purchase, and prepare meals.
 Instructors commit to one visit per month for 2-3 hours.